-If paying for nursing home care has depleted your resources, and you need to apply for CHOICES, ask the nursing home staff for assistance.
+If paying for nursing home care has depleted a person’s resources, and they need to apply for CHOICES, ask the nursing home staff for assistance.
 Apply before Medicare coverage or personal financial resources run out.
-Contact the East Tennessee Area Agency on Aging and Disability, which can assist with establishing financial eligibility.
-You must submit a PAE for approval to the TennCare Bureau, even though you already are in a nursing home.
+Contact the East Tennessee Area Agency on Aging and Disability (page 117), which can assist with establishing financial eligibility.
+A PAE must be submitted for approval to the TennCare Bureau, even if someone is already in a nursing home.
 If approval is denied, be prepared to appeal, and follow directions in the denial letter.
 If you are denied on medical grounds, request an on-site visit from the TennCare Bureau.
-If you are denied on financial grounds, someone from the CHOICES program of the East TN Area Agency on Aging & Disability will advise you on how to file an appeal.
+If denied on financial grounds, someone from the CHOICES program of the East TN Area Agency on Aging & Disability can advise the individual on how to file an appeal.

 4 .
 Location